MelonKony/millmint/site/factbook/society/technology/vessels/hera-class.md

 ---
-title: Hera-class Minelayer
+title: Hera-class
 fulltitle: Hera-class Minelayer
 icon: ⚓️
 color: marine
 logo: /svg/crests/marine.svg

 series: vessel
-draft: false
+description: The Hera-Class is a class of minelaying warship in service with the Vekllei Armed Forces.

 aliases:
 - /hera-class/